 I received a question from one of our policyholders not long ago about their new puppy, Gunther.
 Gunther is a purebred German Shepherd.
 Like all purebred German Shepherds, the policyholder knew that Gunther would be at risk for hip dysplasia during his lifetime.
 She wanted to know if there was anything she could do to help prevent him from getting the disease.

 German Shepherds, Golden and Labrador Retrievers, and Rottweilers are some of the many breeds prone to hip dysplasia.
-This painful and potentially crippling disorder affects approximately one-in-five large breed dogs, and is a frequent claim here at Petplan (and a great reason for pet parents of these breeds to carry Petplan pet insurance, since many other insurers, including some of the most popular and well-known, won’t cover hip dysplasia).
+This painful and potentially crippling disorder affects approximately one-in-five large breed dogs, and is a frequent claim here at Petplan (and a great reason for pet parents of these breeds to carry Petplan pet insurance, since many other insurers won’t cover hip dysplasia).

 Dog lovers interested in acquiring a large-breed dog should make sure the parents are certified dysplasia-free by the Orthopedic Foundation for Animals (OFS) or the Penn-Hip system.
 Breeding from certified individuals will help to stomp out this genetic disease.